 Term loans follow a set repayment schedule.
 The bank or lender provides you with a specific amount of time to pay back the loan.
 For instance, you may have a total of fixed monthly payments to make over the course of five years.
 After five years, as long as all payments are made, the loan is paid in full.
 Term loans often have a fixed interest rate agreed upon at the start of the loan.
 However, variable interest rates can also apply to term loans.

 There are subcategories of term loans.
 Term loans are separated into short-, intermediate- and long-term loans.
 Short-term loans usually require repayment within 12 to 18 months.
 Intermediate-term loans range from one to three years.
-Long-term loans’ repayment periods range from three years up to 25 years.
+Long-term loans’ repayment periods range from three years to 25 years.

 Among private term loan providers, small businesses may benefit the most from SBG Funding and its flexible loan payment terms.
 Your SBG Funding loan term can be as short as six months or as long as five years.
 Learn more in our SBG Funding review.